Integrity, caution and transparency.

 All of these homes are offered in social rental conditions at prices of between €150 and €400 per month, with a maximum limit of 30% of the total net income of the family unit.

 Any person who has been evicted from their habitual place of residence since December 31, 2007 is eligible to benefit from the Fondo Social de Vivienda.
 You can view all the relevant requirements and documentation here and download the application form.

-BBVA has contributed a large number of properties located all over Spain to Fondo Social de Vivienda.
-To see all the homes available, click here.
+BBVA has contributed 875 properties throughout Spain to Fondo Social de Vivienda.

 For further information or if you have any queries, call us on 900 821 532, from Monday to Sunday from 8am to 10pm.

 It's an agreement to help people who are needy to access social housing.